gabrielkrieshok/digital-development-guide/README.md

 ## Who made this

-—This website and resource were prepared through many nights and weekends by [Gabriel Krieshok](http://gabrielkrieshok.com).
+This Guide and resources were prepared through many nights and weekends by [Gabriel Krieshok](http://gabrielkrieshok.com).